 Prepaid Debit Card

-Some people will receive their Economic Impact Payment by prepaid debit card, instead of paper check.
+Some people will receive their stimulus payment by prepaid debit card, instead of paper check.
 These Economic Impact Payment Cards arrive in a plain envelope from Money Network Cardholder Services.
 The Visa name will appear on the front of the card; the back of the card has the name of the issuing bank, MetaBank.
 The card will come with instructions on how to activate and use it.

-Those who receive Economic Impact Payment by prepaid debit card can do the following without any fees:
+Those who receive a stimulus payment by prepaid debit card can do the following without any fees:

 - Make purchases online and at any retail location where Visa is accepted